scottrlarson/scottrlarson.site.github.io/professional/index.md

 tagline: Connecting your world by simplifying technology
 ---

 I provide technology services to the community of Santa Rosa, California.
 I am currently transitioning my services to the community of San Jose, California and I expect to be moved by the end of August 2017.
+I can provide remote and phone based services anywhere in California.
 My list of services include:

 - [Computer Setup & Repair](cd/index.html)